robotpear/CS229/README.md

 # CS229
 Self-made solution of problem set of CS229
+This solution is based on CS229 2018term